 A brief definition of product strategy is a high-level plan that describes the users’ needs and answers how the product will fulfill and meet those, what the differentiation and value proposition of the product is and what the company plans to accomplish with it.
 As Roman Pilcher notes in his article “Elements of an effective Product Strategy,” it will guide you through the entire life of your product, “the strategy for a new product should first help you get to launch, then achieve product-market fit (PMF), and finally sustain the growth of your product.”

 Some companies mistakenly think about Product Strategy in terms of a plan, one to build certain features and capabilities.
 But this isn’t a strategy, this is just a plan.
 A Product Strategy is a system of achievable goals and visions that work together to align the team around desirable outcomes for both the business and customers.
-It should emerge from experimentation towards a goal.
+It includes a Product Discovery phase and should emerge from experimentation towards a goal.

 To define briefly what comes as a result of successful Product Strategy, it’s usually: